Unit Converter UK

 All conversions use the official conversion factors defined by the UK Weights and Measures Act 1985 and international SI standards.
 The calculator distinguishes between UK imperial and US customary units—a crucial difference often overlooked by generic converters.
 For example, we correctly calculate that a UK pint equals 568.261ml (not the US 473ml), and a UK gallon equals 4.546 litres (not the US 3.785 litres).

-Created and maintained by Mustafa Bilgic, this tool is part of the UK Calculator suite—free, privacy-focused calculators designed specifically for United Kingdom residents.
+Created and maintained by UK Calculator, this tool is part of the UK Calculator suite—free, privacy-focused calculators designed specifically for United Kingdom residents.
 All calculations are performed locally in your browser; no data is sent to any server.

 Our Unit Converter provides: